Most recently updated on August 31, 2021

-One of the homes that remains is the house where legendary musician Antoine “Fats” Domino lived for almost five decades.
+Despite the city’s hurricane history, one of the homes that remain in the Ninth Ward is the house where legendary musician Antoine “Fats” Domino lived for almost five decades.
 Domino was born in the Lower Ninth Ward in 1928, the youngest of eight children.

 He rose to fame in the 1950s with hits such as “Blueberry Hill,” “Ain’t That a Shame” and “I’m Walking to New Orleans.”
 Between 1956 and 1963, he sold more records than any musician except Elvis Presley.

 Domino could have lived anywhere, but he chose to reside in the New Orleans neighborhood where he grew up.

 He moved into this two-home compound on Caffin Avenue in 1960.
 He was known to entertain friends, neighbors and relatives from the piano in his front room while pots of red beans and rice simmered in the kitchen.

 Domino was rescued by the Coast Guard during the Katrina flooding and his home was seriously damaged.
 Afterward, he moved into a house in another neighborhood and lived there until he died in 2017.